neptune-mutual-blue/protocol/docs/CoverUtilV1.md

 Hash key of the product status of (the given cover, product, and incident date) for historical significance.
 This must not be reset during finalization.
+ Warning: this function does not validate the input arguments.

 ```solidity
 function getProductStatusOfKey(bytes32 coverKey, bytes32 productKey, uint256 incidentDate) public pure